tarantool/nginx_upstream_module/README.md

 **context:** *http, server, location*

-Limits the number of possible tries for passing a request to the next server.
+Limit the number of possible tries for passing a request to the next server.
 The 0 value turns off this limitation.

 tnt_next_upstream_timeout